DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 ## Creating a sale with Tokenized Card

-To create a credit card sale with protected card token, it is necessary to do a POST for the Payment feature as the example.
+To create a tokenized credit card sale, submit a credit transaction requisition with `CardToken` as the following example.

 ### Request